-Other operating expenses fluctuate with corporate activity as well as non-cash share-based payments during the periods.
+Other operating expenses fluctuate based on corporate activity as well as non-cash share-based payments incurred during the periods.

-The fluctuations in total assets and shareholders' equity reflect the timing and receipt of equity financing which increased cash resources.
+The fluctuations in total assets and shareholders' (deficit) equity generally reflect the timing and receipt of equity financing which increased cash resources in certain periods.

+The significant increase in total assets and liabilities in the quarter ended September 2019 relates primarily to the Company's contractual obligation to make the fifth and final cash payment of US\$13 million

+(approximately \$17.22 million) to the OMNI Parties, pursuant to the Option Agreement.
+At September 30, 2019, the Company has recorded a liability of \$17.22 million and a corresponding non-current other asset for the right to acquire the 100% interest in the Alacran Deposit.
+The remaining increase in liabilities relates to an additional draw-down of approximately \$1.38 million (US\$1.05 million) from the Promissory Note provided by HPX.

-The increase in total liabilities in the quarter ended June 2019 relates primarily to the draw of \$2.45 million (US\$1.87 million) from the Promissory Note provided by HPX, and an accrued option payment related to the Alacran deposit.
+The increase in total liabilities in the quarter ended June 2019 relates primarily to the draw of \$2.48 million (US\$1.86 million) from the Promissory Note provided by HPX, and an accrued option payment related to the Alacran Deposit.

 The increase in total liabilities in the quarter ended March 2019 relates to an increase in accounts payable and accrued liabilities, as well as the adoption of IFRS 16, Leases, which resulted in lease obligations (which previously would have been recorded as operating expenses) being recorded in the condensed interim consolidated statements of financial position.

-The increase in total liabilities for the quarters ended March 31, 2018 and June 30, 2018 was primarily due to the draw of US\$500,000 and US\$1,000,000, respectively, from the short-term loan provided by HPX in the first quarter of 2018.
-Additionally, for the quarter ended June 30, 2018, the Company accrued an option payment of US\$426,000 relating to the Alacran deposit.
+The increase in total liabilities for the quarters ended March 31, 2018 and June 30, 2018 was primarily due to draw-downs on the short-term loan provided by HPX in the first quarter of 2018.
+Additionally, for the quarter ended June 30, 2018, the Company accrued an option payment of approximately \$562,000 (US\$426,000) relating to the Alacran Deposit.